-Digital ethics Bookmark has been added
+Digital ethics has been saved

 Structurally embedding ethics in your organisation

 The use of advanced and artificial intelligence-powered algorithms can lead to serious ethical breaches.
 Deloitte’s Digital Ethics proposition helps organisations to develop a clear vision of their business principles, and to create a governance framework to ensure that their use of technology is aligned with their values.

 A few years ago, a teenage girl in Minnesota received a booklet from a department store with coupons for baby gear.
 Her father was furious: Why was this company sending these coupons to his daughter?
 A couple of days later, the girl admitted to her father that she was, in fact, pregnant.
 The department store had developed an algorithm that was able to assess the likelihood that a customer was pregnant based on her shopping behaviour – in this case, the algorithm happened to be spot on.

 The story sparked great controversy.
 The department store hadn’t breached any of the US privacy laws of the time, but for the general public, it had crossed an ethical boundary.
 Living in a world in which companies know more about our children than we do ourselves made people feel uneasy.
 Since then, the number of incidents in which the use of data and advanced or artificial intelligence (AI)-powered algorithms caused controversy has exploded.
 Every week there is something in the news: hacks, leaks, data breaches, algorithmic bias and privacy infringements.
 By now, large technology companies are even formally warning investors of ethical uncertainties around AI.